 This is especially true when they live alone.
 Safety for an elder living by themselves is helpful to know for either yourself or for loved ones.

 What are some safety tips for seniors living alone?
-Seniors can stay safe by making sure their home is well-suited and equipped for any challenges they may face or encounter, creating a plan for contacting someone in case of emergencies, and keeping specific behaviors and habits in mind for everyday safety.
+Seniors can stay safe by making sure their home is well-suited and equipped for any challenges they may encounter, creating a plan for contacting family members or someone in case of emergencies, and keeping specific behaviors and habits in mind for everyday safety.

 Personal Safety Tips For The Elderly

 Taking personal safety seriously is important for seniors.

 They can be the victims of violent crimes (both by strangers and by elder abuse).

 They are more likely to run into health problems and accidents than younger people, especially when living independently.

 This means that there are some things they should keep in mind – both in their homes and when they are on their own to prevent accidents and emergencies.

 In 2015, 51% of violent crime victimizations against people 65 and older involved victims who did not know their perpetrator;26% were committed by a well-known or casual acquaintance; and 18% were committed by a relative or intimate partner.Office For Victims Of Crime